isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-02-post-vaccinating-a-nation.md

 [^43]: Hepatitis – the ‘silent killer’.
 (1984, September 10).
 Singapore Monitor, p.
 1; Chua, I. (1985, May 29).
 The fight against hepatitis.
 The Straits Times, p.
 3; Ngoo, I. (1979, October 21).
 S’pore is worst in the world.
 The Straits Times, p.
 1. Retrieved from NewspaperSG.

-[^44]: An all-out war on hepatitis B. (1983, August 3).
-The Straits Times, p.
+[^44]: An all-out war on hepatitis B. (1983, August 3). *The Straits Times*, p.
 1; Lim, J. (1983, August 3).
-Plan for mass immunisation against hepatitis B. The Business Times, p.
+Plan for mass immunisation against hepatitis B. *The Business Times*, p.
 1; Wong, K.L.
 (1985, October 29).
-No mass vaccination against hepatitis B. The Straits Times, p.
+No mass vaccination against hepatitis B. *The Straits Times*, p.
 18. Retrieved from NewspaperSG.

 [^45]: Kong, S.C.
 (1987, August 2).
 Low-cost anti-hepatitis B jabs for newborns. *The Straits Times*, p.
 1. Retrieved from NewspaperSG.